modupehorla/alx-zero_day/0x03-git/README.md

 js/main.js
 js/index.js
-Create a file bash/alx with these two lines inside: #!/bin/bash and echo "ALX" Create a file bash/school with these two lines inside: #!/bin/bash and echo "School"
+Create a file bash/alx with these two lines inside: #!/bin/bash and echo "ALX" Create a file bash/school with these two line s inside: #!/bin/bash and echo "School"
+I'm getting excited